Information on COVID-19

 - a sore throat;

-You can be tested for COVID-19 at your general practice or a community-based testing centre (CBAC).
-Most GP teams are offering COVID-19 testing if you have symptoms.
+You can be tested for COVID-19 at most general practices, an after hours urgent care facility or a community-based assessment centre (CBAC).

-You can attend a community testing centre if your medical practice does not provide testing or if you are not registered with a medical practice team.
-You do not need an appointment to attend a community testing centre.
+You can attend a community-based assessment centre if your medical practice does not provide testing or if you are not registered with a medical practice team.
+You do not need an appointment to attend a community based assessment centre.

 Stay informed from reliable sources about COVID-19